BACCHUS2333/crypto_liquidity.github.io/README.md

-Certainly!
-Below is a template for a README file tailored to your repository for the cryptocurrency data extraction, preprocessing, and transformer model training:

----

 # Cryptocurrency Data Extraction and Transformer Model Training

 This repository contains code for extracting data of several cryptocurrencies from websites using web scraping and APIs, preprocessing the data, and training a transformer model using PyTorch.